d-uzlov/k8s-homelab/k8s-core/docs/ansible/control-plane.md

 This guide also follows approach where essential k8s components are out of the cluster.

+Technically, control plane components don't need to run on the same host.
+But I don't really see a benefit in running them on separate nodes either, so we will be running `apiserver` + `controller-manager` + `scheduler` combo on each node.

 # reasoning

 There are a few reasons to abandon the kubeadm and other approaches.